stellar/awesome-stellar/README.md

 - [MINTX](https://mintx.co/) - MINTX supplies GOLD, SVLR, PLAT and PALL tokens priced to the physical metals global spot price +3%.

 - [Firefly](https://fchain.io/en/) - Firefly is a wallet provider and an issuer of the Chinese Yuan.

-- [Smartlands](https://smartlands.io/) - Smartlands is a platform for tokenizing real world assets by issuing security tokens.

 ## Store Your Stellar Assets